RCgmbh/PiLot/docs/user.md

 ```
 The file needs to have the following content:
 ```
-SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="b8:27:cb:60:49:6f", NAME="wlxOnboardWiFi"
+SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="xx:xx:xx:xx:xx:xx", NAME="wlxOnboardWiFi"
 ```
-The value after ATTR{address} is of course the value for "ether" you copied before.
-Push Ctrl + X, then Y, then Enter to save the file.
+Instead of **xx:xx:xx:xx:xx:xx** the value after ATTR{address} is the value for "ether" you copied before (7f:27:b8:60:39:7f in our example).
+As soon as you have replaced and double-checked the text, hit Ctrl + X, then Y, then Enter to save the file.
 You can reboot now to apply the changes with the command `sudo reboot now`.

 After a minute, re-connect your ssh session as you did at the end of the last chapter (you can use the arrow-up key in the console, which will bring back the last command in the current context, and this will after the disconnection from the PiLot usually be the ssh command).
 Run ifconfig once again, and now you see both wireless interfaces having a name starting with "wlx".
 Fantastic!